|SAMPRO™: Improving Asthma Management in Schools - A Practice Improvement Module||

 MOC Part IV: Improvement in Medical Practice

-AAAAI QCDR for Practice Improvement 2017: Users of the AAAAI Qualified Clinical Data Registry can use their registry data as the basis for a practice improvement activity as well.
-The 2017 QCDR and practice improvement module will be available in Spring 2017.
+The AAAAI Registry Performance Improvement Module (PIM): Users of the AAAAI Qualified Clinical Data Registry can use their registry data as the basis of a performance improvement activity as well.
+The 2020 QCDR and performance improvement module are now available.